 - In order to achieve these aims the Department adopts a philosophy of full integration of SEN pupils into mainstream classes.
 However, where necessary, provision over and above that in place for mainstream pupils is available including Peer Reading, Literacy and Numeracy Intervention, In-Class Support (subject to funding) and Behaviour Management courses.

-The overall aim of the Learning Support Department is to ensure that pupils with a specific need can access the mainstream curriculum.
+The overall aim of the Inclusion Department is to ensure that pupils with a specific need can access the mainstream curriculum.

 To do this a number of specifically tailored interventions may be offered: